Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 # PREGUNTAS PREFUENTES EN INGLES (ENTREVISTA DE TRABAJO)

+## Small talk

+- Thanks for inviting me to interview

 ## Describe yourself / Who is you?

 - I am a systems engineer, I am passionate about the technology and love my work, I like to investigate, collaborate and give the best service to customers.